markstringer-dti/markstringer-dti.github.io/CHAPTER_SWAMP.md

 curriculum-focused lessons.

-A long time later, I found myself working on software development project .
+A long time later, I found myself working on software development project.
 This company was successful and highly regarded in one area of business - mobile phone service provision.
-So, some of the senior people there wondered if they could succeed in another area - personal loans.
+In the world of mobile phone service provision it had a pretty cool image.
+So some of the senior people there wondered if they could succeed in another area - personal loans.
 Yes, that was the project.
 Making personal loans cool.
 Again, this team had done a lot of work to develop a personal loan website and they'd done lots of research with users.
-Then a potential business partner mentioned a potential problem.
+Then a potential business partner mentioned a possible problem.
 They pointed out that any company that lends money needs to be regulated by the financial authorities.

-You may lift your eyebrows the full quarter inch at a company didn't talk to the regulators before starting up in the money-lending business.
-You can also see that research with users and mapping of stakeholders would make something as important as that very clear, very quickly.
-User research is great, and both of these projects would have seriously benefitted from user research.
+You may lift your eyebrows slightly at a company that didn't talk to the regulators before starting up in the money-lending business.
+You can also see that research with users and mapping of stakeholders would have made something as important as that very clear, very quickly.
+User research is great, and this project would have seriously benefitted from user research.
 But the point I'm making here is that it isn't enough to do research with users.
-You also have to find all these other people.
+You also have to find all these other people, regulators, investors, commentators on the ethics of your industry.
 To come back to the swamp metaphor, these are people who don't live in the swamp.
 These are people who live miles from the "swamp" and who will never visit it.
 But they still care what goes on in there.
-And if these people aren't happy, the project will die.
+And if these people aren't happy, sometimes, they can kill a project.

 You might say that I'm just exaggerating.
 Software development projects aren't that different from one another.
 Swamps aren't all that